Roderick Deane

-Sir Roderick Sheldon Deane KNZM (born 8 April 1941) is a New Zealand economist, public sector reformer, and businessman.
-He served as deputy governor of the Reserve Bank of New Zealand, and as CEO and chairman of the country's largest telecommunications company, Telecom New Zealand.
+Sir Roderick Sheldon Deane KNZM (born 8 April 1941) is a New Zealand economist, public servant, and businessman who was influential in public sector reform during the Rogernomics reforms of the Fourth Labour Government.
+He served as deputy governor of the Reserve Bank of New Zealand during the Third National Government, as Chairman of the State Services Commission and CEO of the Electricity Corporation of New Zealand during the Fourth Labour Government, and as CEO and chairman of Telecom New Zealand after its privatisation.

 Education

 Born in Auckland, Deane grew up in Ōpunake and went to New Plymouth Boys' High School.
 He completed a Bachelor of Commerce degree with first-class honours in economics and a doctorate in economics at Victoria University of Wellington in 1968.
 During his doctoral research, Deane began corresponding with future Reserve Bank Governor Don Brash, forming a friendship that would continue throughout their careers.

 Career

 Reserve Bank of New Zealand

 Deane worked at the Reserve Bank of New Zealand, rapidly becoming Chief Economist, then Deputy Governor in 1982.
 During this period, Deane tended to clash with Prime Minister and Finance Minister Robert Muldoon, arguing for more economic liberalisation and sounder economic policies, although Deane described his personal relationship with Muldoon as "cordial" and "civil".
 Muldoon twice appointed a Governor to the Reserve Bank in preference to Deane.

 Deane served as Alternate Executive Director of the International Monetary Fund from 1974 to 1976.
 While at the Reserve Bank, Deane published numerous papers on monetary, exchange-rate, and fiscal policy, as well as in the fields of international economics.
 He led a research-team which developed New Zealand's first macroeconometric model and published many papers in this area.
 He authored and edited a range of books on monetary policy and financial-sector matters, the external sector and foreign investment.
 Deane later became the inaugural winner of the NZIER Qantas "Economist of the Year" Award.